-CSA is also closely following the evolving developments in the international remote sensing community to identify potential synergies, recognizing how the mission could serve global initiatives that rely on data from advanced earth observation satellites.
+The RADARSAT Constellation Mission (RCM) team also closely followed the ever-evolving developments in the international remote sensing community to identify potential synergies, recognizing that the mission could serve global initiatives that rely on data from advanced earth observation satellites.

 - Date modified: